Education Support Professionals

 Social Security Calculator

-This calculator is designed to let you see your personal stake in the Social Security system.
-Most ESP trade jobs are listed.
-The calculator will show how much you are likely to pay in Social Security taxes and what you are likely to receive in benefits.
+This site provides you with access to an online calculator, detailed calculator and retirement estimator provided by the Social Security Administration.
+These calculator systems are provided to assist you in obtaining the most accurate estimate of your Social Security benefits.
+These calculators will show how much you are likely to pay in Social Security taxes and what you are likely to receive in benefits.

 This group includes computer operators and programmers, systems analysts and data processing specialists, media and public relations specialists, writers, editors, designers, photographers, graphic artists, audiovisual and language technicians, science and mechanical and language technicians, nonmanagerial supervisors.